seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 ## Model Selection and Evaluation

 Five models were presented in the previous assessment.
-This year, four models are presented with the  reference model being the same configuration as last year (Ianelli et al. 2017), two sensitivities are considered, one with a  different treatment of NMFS bottom trawl survey (BTS) data using a geo-spatial model (VAST; Thorson and Barnett 2017, Appendix C).
+This year, four models are presented with the  reference model being the same configuration as approved last year (Ianelli et al. 2017), two sensitivities are considered, one with a  different treatment of NMFS bottom trawl survey (BTS) data using a geo-spatial model (VAST; Thorson and Barnett 2017; Appendix C).
 A second sensitivity was constructed which weights the survey data more heavily.
-In addition to these sensitivities, we also evaluated the impact of adding new data to the reference model.
+In addition to these sensitivities, we evaluated the impacts of adding new data to the reference model.
 In summary, the following lists the models presented and the naming convention  used:

 1. **2017 Model**: the 2017 recommended model without any new data